 Commuted Value is the lump sum present value of the pension benefits to which a person is entitled under the Plan.
-The value is calculated by an Actuary in accordance with the Pension Benefits Standards Regulation and takes into account several variables such as life expectancies and interest rates at the time.
+The value is calculated in accordance with the Canadian Institute of Actuaries’ commuted value standards for Target Benefit Plans.

 Continuous Employment means your period of continuous employment as a staff employee with UBC, including:

 - leaves of absence with pay and benefits,